Feature image from FASTERHAIR.NET

 Choosing Your Brush

 If you are going to choose another brush make sure that it fits in with the following; choose a hair brush with a wide face with as many bristles as possible.
 Check the tips are yellowish brown and not the other way around.
 You want the yellow bits on the outside, so they are soft against your scalp.

-Say away from a brush which has plastic bristles.
-If the bristles are made or plastic they will be too smooth to massage about and move the natural oil around your hair.
-Get plastic out of you life.
+Stay away from a brush which has plastic bristles.
+If the bristles are made of plastic will be too smooth to massage and move the natural oil around your hair.
+Get plastic out of your life.
 It’s no good.

 How to Clean Your Hair Brush

 Cleaning your hairbrush is more obvious that you realise.

 Your hairbrush is made of hair.
 So clean it like you clean your hair.
 I wash my brush more regularly now than I used to, trying to keep it as clean as it new.

 Wash your hairbrush in the same way you wash your hair, with warm water and shampoo and conditioner.
 I have a little bottle of shampoo that I just use to clean my hairbrush, as I find the Olive oil soap hard to lather in the bristles, but that’s just me.

 Don’t let boys Touch Your Brush